Dillsburg couple en route back to America after being quarantined on a cruise ship

 As of Sunday, 365 passengers total had the disease.

-To avoid it, William and Collette were forced to stay in their 10 by 20 ft. interior room.
+To avoid it, William and Collette were forced to stay in their 10- by 20-feet interior room.

 “A lot of playing with my phone.
 Reading a lot of books.
 Watching a lot of online.
 A lot of downloaded movies they’ve provided for us,” said William Smedley.